martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The attacker obtains an identity assertion for an identity it controls, but binds that to the fingerprint of one peer.
-The attacker is then able to cause a TLS connection to be established where two endpoints communicate.
+The attacker is then able to cause a TLS connection to be established where two victim endpoints communicate.
 The victim that has its fingerprint copied by the attack correctly believes that it is communicating with the other victim; however, the other victim incorrectly believes that it is communicating with the attacker.

 An unknown key-share attack does not result in the attacker having access to any